Services

 • The headless build prioritised delivery speed and publishing convenience over searchcritical content primitives.

-• Quick check: inspect whether priority content types have explicit CMS fields and rendering rules for title, description, canonicals, internal links, headings, and image metadata.
+• Check whether priority content types have explicit CMS fields and rendering rules for title, description, canonicals, internal links, headings, and image metadata.

 • How the CMS entry model maps into the actual rendered output on the most important templates.